18.11 2024

 Lára Sóley Jóhannsdottir, former managing director, ISO

 “I still dream of the arts getting more attention in the media, just like the sports events that attract much attention”, she says, a little bit eager now.
-“In Iceland we do have so many good artists who are doing very well internationally and I feel that people are missing out on not knowing about them and their inspiring work”, is her statement.
+“In Iceland we do have so many good artists who are doing very well internationally and I feel that people are missing out on not knowing about them and their inspiring work”, is her statement - and concern.

 Classical music is also able to do something for a whole nation, she says.
 “Classical music can help people.
 You learn so much from the arts, it brings people together.
 Culture can help people to connect through differences.”